In 2009, the biologist E.O. Wilson described what he saw as humanity’s real problem. I think it’s also a meeting problem:

 “Things are the way they are because they got that way.” —Quip attributed to Kenneth Boulding

-I think there are two principal historic reasons: one shaped by technology, the other by culture.
+I think there are two principal historical reasons: one shaped by technology, the other by culture.

 How technology shapes our system of education

 Perhaps you’re thinking: Technology?
 Isn’t technology a relatively recent development?
-How could technology have influenced how we learnt hundreds of years ago?
+How could technology have influenced how we learned hundreds of years ago?

 To answer these questions, let’s take a journey back in time.
 It’ll take a while, but stay with me!
 I’ll shine some light on some rarely-examined foundations of our current educational paradigm.